-This is a short demonstration of how the instruments I build look and sound.
+This is a short demonstration of what the instruments I build look and sound like.

 I wrote and recorded the melody in this video for this purpose, I call it ”The Luthier Polska"

 I build 3-row chromatic nyckelharpas based on traditional models.